-Join us for an in-depth discussion on how and why teenagers become vulnerable to extremist ideologies.
-This session explores the real-world pathways that can lead a young person from curiosity or grievance to full ideological commitment, beginning with a first-hand family account of a teen’s radicalization.
-The panel will examine adolescent identity formation, the search for belonging and purpose, and psychological factors that can increase susceptibility to extremist narratives.
-The conversation will also focus on the online media environment, including how social media platforms, misinformation, and high-production propaganda normalize and amplify extremist views.
-Together, these discussions aim to clarify how emotional needs and digital ecosystems intersect to pull teens toward radicalization.
+An in-depth discussion on how and why teenagers become vulnerable to extremist ideologies.
+This session explored the real-world pathways that can lead a young person from curiosity or grievance to full ideological commitment, beginning with a first-hand family account of a teen’s radicalization.
+The panel examined adolescent identity formation, the search for belonging and purpose, and psychological factors that can increase susceptibility to extremist narratives.
+The conversation also focused on the online media environment, including how social media platforms, misinformation, and high-production propaganda normalize and amplify extremist views.
+Together, these discussions aimed to clarify how emotional needs and digital ecosystems intersect to pull teens toward radicalization.

 Panelists include: